libapps/libapps-mirror/HACK.md

     $ git push origin HEAD:refs/for/master

 This will push the current branch to Gerrit for review.
-Once the change has passed review it will be cherry-picked onto the master branch of the official repository.
+Once the change has passed review it will be cherry-picked onto the latest branch of the official repository.

 The output of this command should include a url to Gerrit web page for the